Updated May 2023

 Getting to Halki

-Temperatures heat up in June, when the island is perfect for lazy beach days.
+Temperatures heat up in June, with August generally the hottest month, when the island is perfect for lazy beach days.
+Don’t forget good sun cream and plenty of water when you’re out and about.

 Where to Stay in Halki